 Again, if there are extra pieces for any reason, you can tie them to a strip that’s already part of a knot.

-Stretch out the blanket and the knots and you’re ready to deliver the blankets to your local animal shelter.
+Stretch out the blanket and the knots.
+You’ve completed the volunteer challenge for April and you’re ready to deliver the blankets to your local animal shelter.

 Talk about it: